 All About Temporary Guardianship

-You may wonder, “How does temporary guardianship work?” especially when you believe a loved one may be a danger to themselves or is otherwise incapacitated.
-If you believe that temporary guardianship is necessary, contact The BB Law Group PLLC.
+You may wonder, “How does temporary guardianship work?” especially if you believe a loved one may pose a danger to themselves or is otherwise incapacitated.
+If you think temporary guardianship is necessary, contact the BB Law Group PLLC.
 We have the knowledge and experience to determine whether temporary guardianship is warranted in your circumstances.

 Call today for a confidential case evaluation to learn more about temporary guardianship and how we can help you during this difficult time.